syllabusnepal/syllabusnepal/CONTRIBUTING.md

 You can contribute to the Syllabus Nepal's content and site in several ways.

+### 📣 Discussions

+Discussions are where we have conversations.

+If you'd like help troubleshooting a PR you're working on, have a great new idea, want to share something amazing, or suggest addition/update of content or feature, join us in [discussions](https://github.com/syllabusnepal/syllabusnepal/discussions).

 ### 🪲 Issues

 Issues are used to track tasks that contributors can help with.